thinhkhang97/my-cv/CV.md

 ## Professional Summary

 Results-driven Software Engineer with 5+ years of expertise in full-stack development, demonstrating a proven track record of delivering high-impact solutions in fintech, blockchain, and social media domains.
-Proven experience in architecting scalable solutions that handle millions of requests while maintaining optimal performance.
-AWS Certified Solutions Architect Associate with deep expertise in cloud infrastructure, mobile development, and emerging technologies including AI integration.
+Proven experience in architecting scalable solutions that handle large of requests while maintaining optimal performance.
+AWS Certified Solutions Architect Associate in cloud infrastructure, mobile development, and emerging technologies including AI integration.

 ## Education